Our 2017 list of the Top 20 Public Fashion Design School Programs in the US.

 In addition, The Fashion School has a studio located in New York’s Fashion District.
 According to the School, the NYC Studio “provides full-semester academic programs for Kent State fashion students in the Fall, Spring, or Summer terms.
 Guest students, studying fashion at their home school, may also attend the program during Summer Session.”

 The University of Minnesota (U of M) was founded in 1851.
-The school is home to 30,500 undergraduate students at the Twin Cities campus, and 16,300 graduate and professional students enrolled in more than 400 degree programs across 17 colleges and schools.
-The College of Design is home to the Department of Design, Housing and Apparel, which offers several programs for aspiring fashion designers.
-Degree offerings include a BS in Apparel Design and MA, MS, and PhD degrees in Design with an Apparel Studies Track.
-Minor in Fashion Studies is also on the menu.
+The school is home to nearly 63,000 students (system-wide), with 48,770 students at the Twin Cities campus.
+More than 400 degree programs are offered across 17 colleges and schools.
+Among them is the College of Design, which houses the Department of Design, Housing and Apparel.
+The Department offers a BS in Apparel Design and MA, MS, and PhD degrees in Design with an Apparel Studies Track.
+A Fashion Studies Minor is also on the menu.

 Apparel Design students have access to The Wearable Product Design Center (WPDC), the Wearable Technology Lab, and the Human Dimensioning Lab, as well as the opportunity to show their collections at the College of Design Annual Apparel Design Fashion Show.
 In addition, all students have the option to study abroad.
 Study abroad opportunities are available in Sydney, Australia; Florence, Italy; Amsterdam; Istanbul, Turkey; London, England, and Northern Ireland.

-5. Auburn University, Auburn, Alabama (top 10% of schools considered)
+5. North Carolina State University, Raleigh, North Carolina (top 8% of schools considered)

 6. Oklahoma State University, Stillwater, Oklahoma (top 10% of schools considered)

-Oklahoma State University was established on Christmas Day 1890.
-It is home to more than 35,000 students enrolled in 200-plus programs across a five-campus system and 10 colleges.
+Oklahoma State University (OSU-Stillwater) was established in 1890.
+The school is home to more than 24,000 students enrolled in over 200 programs across 10 colleges.
 The College of Human Sciences, Department of Design, Housing and Merchandising (DHM) offers several programs for aspiring fashion designers.
 According to the Department, “the ADP program at OSU is one of only thirteen apparel programs in North America to receive the American Apparel and Footwear Association (AAFA) approval.”
 This means that the “curriculum and facilities have met the rigorous standards” of the AAFA.

 Program offerings include a BS in Design, Housing and Merchandising (BS DHM) with an Option in Apparel Design and Production (ADP) and an MS in Design, Housing and Merchandising (MS DHM) with a Research Thesis Option or Design Thesis Option in Apparel Design & Production (ADP).
 A PhD in Human Sciences with a Specialization in Design, Housing and Merchandising (PhD DHM) is also on the menu as well as a Minor in Apparel Design and Production (ADP).